Bobby Schiffer. Biography of Bobby Fisher

 Fischer wrote the books Bobby Fischer Teaches Chess (1966), My 60 Memorable Games (1969).

 The 1993 film Searching for Bobby Fischer was not, per se, about Bobby Fischer.
-The tape told about a young gifted chess player, and the life story of Joshua Waitzkin was taken as a basis.
+The film was about a young, gifted chess player, and was based on the life story of Joshua Waitzkin.

-In 1990, Bobby Fischer patented his invention - a chess clock that adds additional seconds to players after each move.
-The clock was named after its creator.
+In 1990, Bobby Fischer patented his invention - a chess clock that adds extra seconds to players after each move.
+The watch was named after its creator.

 Bobby, whose parents were full-blooded Jews, remained a virulent anti-Semite all his life.

-Bobby Fischer has died at the age of 64.
-There are 64 cells on a chessboard.
+Bobby Fischer died at the age of 64.
+On chessboard 64 cells.